algolia/scout-extended/README.md

 For performance reasons, objects in Algolia should be 10kb or less.
 Large records can be split into smaller documents by splitting on a logical chunk such as paragraphs or sentences.

+To split an attribute, your searchable class must a `splitAttribute` method.
+This means, if you want to split the body attribute, the method name will be `splitBody`.

 ### Split using the value

+The most basic way of split a record is doing it directily on the searchable class:

 ```php
 <?php